rhuang772/Maze/README.md

 # Maze
 Maze utilizing Kruskal's Algorithm
 - This maze was implemented to allow users to solve it by using either Breadth-First Search or Depth-First Search.
-- Users can press "B" for BFS, or "D" for DFS.
+- Users can press "b" for BFS, or "d" for DFS.

 Solved Maze with BFS and DFS utilized: